Ronald J. Rychlak: Personal life

 Rychlak attended Wabash College and received a Bachelor of Arts degree cum laude in economics in 1980.
 He then attended Vanderbilt University School of Law, where he was honored with the Order of the Coif and received his Juris Doctor (J.D.) in 1983.
 Rychlak is married, has six children, and resides in Oxford, Mississippi.

 Career

 Rychlak is a Distinguished Professor of Law at the University of Mississippi.
 He has been at the university since 1987, holds the Jamie L. Whitten Chair in Law and Government, and is the former Associate Dean for Academic Affairs.
 Before becoming a professor, he was an attorney with Jenner & Block in Chicago.
 He is a member of the Illinois Bar.
 Rychlak also clerked for Judge Harry W. Wellford of the United States Sixth Circuit Court of Appeals.

-Professor Rychlak serves as the University of Mississippi's Faculty Athletics Representative (2007–), Chair of the Intercollegiate Athletics Committee (2007–), and is a member of the University Athletics Diversity Committee (2016–).
-He served as the Chair of Institutional Compliance Committee (2007–2016).
-In addition, Professor Rychlak is a member of the executive committee of the Southeastern Conference (2014–; Secretary 2017–).
+Rychlak is the University of Mississippi's Faculty Athletics Representative (2007–), Chair of the Intercollegiate Athletics Committee (2007–), and is a member of the University Athletics Diversity Committee (2016–).
+He was the Chair of Institutional Compliance Committee (2007–2016) and is a member of the executive committee of the Southeastern Conference (2014–; Secretary 2017–).